joyeusenoelle/GuideToMastodon/README.md

 <p style="text-align:center;"><h1>DON'T PANIC.</h1></p>

+**Mastodon has several important differences from Twitter, but you'll get used to it.** I've tried to mark all of the important differences with the :bangbang: emoji; forgive me if I missed some.
+It's been a while since I've been on Twitter!

 I've done my best to make this understandable, but you're welcome to suggest changes!
 If you have a Github account, you can submit change requests directly; otherwise, feel free to contact me [on Mastodon](https://elekk.xyz/@noelle) or by email at `noelle AT noelle.codes`.

 When linking to this page, please use the link http://guidetomastodon.com, and please credit [@Noelle@elekk.xyz](https://elekk.xyz/@noelle).
 Thank you!